cran/eaf/README.md

 Download and installation
 -------------------------

-The software is implemented as an R package, but the code for only computing the EAF is available as a C program, and it does not require installing R or any R packages.
-Just [download the package source code](https://cran.r-project.org/package=eaf), uncompress it, and look for the directory `src/eaf`.
-This code can be used to implement your own visualizations instead of the visualizations provided by the **eaf** package.
-Compiled binaries can be found under `system.file(package="eaf", "bin")`.
-Other useful binaries can be found there.

-The visualization of the EAFs requires installing the **eaf** package.
-Therefore, a basic knowledge of R is recommended to make use of all features.
-However, the `eaf` package contains two Perl scripts that allow to generate standard plots without any R knowledge.
-See `inst/scripts/eafplot/` and `inst/scripts/eafdiff/` in the package source code.
-The scripts use the **eaf** package internally to generate the plots, and, hence, the **eaf** package must be installed and working.
+The **eaf** package is implemented in R. Therefore, a basic knowledge of R is recommended to make use of all features.

 The first step before installing the **eaf** package is to [install R](https://cran.r-project.org/).
 Once R is installed in the system, there are two methods for installing the **eaf** package: